Our easy-to-follow guide to growing cherry tomatoes will help you focus your time and attention on the areas that matter.

-You can pretty much choose any type of pot or container.
-Just make sure that you can monitor and control soil moisture when growing cherry tomatoes in pots.
+You can pretty much choose any pot or container.
+But make sure you can monitor and control soil moisture when growing cherry tomatoes in pots.

-You can use plastic wrap for cover or simply put your pots in a plastic bag that is not completely sealed.
+You can use plastic wrap as a cover or put your pots in a plastic bag that is not entirely sealed.

 4. Get the temperature right.
 Warm – but not hot